Andy Van Slyke: Draft and minor leagues

 The first two years of his career Van Slyke played first base, third base and all three outfield positions.
 He mostly played right field the next two years on the strength of his throwing arm, occasionally platooning with Tito Landrum, sometimes substituting for Willie McGee in center field.
+Van Slyke was the Cardinals' right fielder during the 1985 World Series; in Game 6 he fielded Dane Iorg's ninth-inning game winning two-run base hit and his true and accurate throw was barely beaten by Jim Sundberg for the winning run.
 On September 21, 1986, he hit a rare inside-the-park home run.

+Pittsburgh Pirates (1987–1994)

 During spring training 1987, he was traded to the Pittsburgh Pirates along with left-handed hitting catcher Mike LaValliere and minor league pitcher Mike Dunne for catcher Tony Peña.
 The trade occurred on April 1, with Van Slyke initially believing that it was an April Fools' Day joke.
 In Pittsburgh, he mostly played center field alongside stars Barry Bonds and Bobby Bonilla.

-During the 1991 Gulf War, when the MLB decreed all players would wear both the Canadian and U.S. flags on their batting helmets as a patriotic gesture, Van Slyke scraped the Maple Leaf off his helmet, stating "I guess the people in Quebec won't be upset because the last time we were there they booed [the Canadian] National Anthem".
+During the 1991 Gulf War, when MLB decreed all players would wear both the Canadian and U.S. flags on their batting helmets as a patriotic gesture, Van Slyke scraped the Maple Leaf off his helmet, stating "I guess the people in Quebec won't be upset because the last time we were there they booed [the Canadian] National Anthem".
 MLB Commissioner Fay Vincent ordered that the Canadian flag decal be reinserted onto the helmet.

+Playing career

 Van Slyke possessed one of the most accurate and powerful throwing arms in the majors, so much that the "Slyke Zone" was established at Three Rivers Stadium.
 From 1985 to 1994, he was frequently among the league leaders in outfield assists.
 From 1985 to 1988, he posted seasons of 13, 10, 11, and 12 assists, respectively.
 As center fielder for the Pirates, he won five consecutive Gold Gloves from 1988 to 1992.
 In 1988, Van Slyke set career highs with 25 home runs and 100 RBIs, led the majors with 15 triples and 13 sacrifice flies, and finished fourth in National League MVP voting.
 In 1992, Van Slyke led the National League in hits with 199 and doubles with 45 while finishing second with a .324 batting average.

 Van Slyke played for four teams in his career: the St. Louis Cardinals (1983–1986), Pittsburgh Pirates (1987–1994), Baltimore Orioles (1995), and Philadelphia Phillies (1995).
 He played his final game on October 1, 1995.
 In his 13-year career, Van Slyke appeared in three All-Star games (1988, 1992, 1993), won five Gold Glove Awards, two Silver Slugger Awards, and ranked in the top 10 in many offensive categories in varying seasons.